openhwgroup/core-v-mcu/fpga/README.md

 ```
 You should see the "Hello!" message in the serial terminal window.

-## Modifications to Pulpissimo to instantiate CV32E40P
+## Instructions to modify Pulpissimo to instantiate CV32E40P and build the FPGA bitstream

 The procedure above will install the Pulpissimo environment with the RI5CY core.
 To replace RI5CY with CV32E40P, the following modifications should be made (the $PULP variable refers to your location of the core-v-mcu source directory):